katemyoung/gatherer/README.md

 1. Developed user stories from the specification.

-Velocity in this context means how many project points completed in the last 3 weeks?
+Velocity in this context means how many total project points completed in the last 3 weeks?

+Current rate means how many tasks completed per day, for the last 3 weeks.
+So can be calculated from velocity, by dividing velocity by 21 days.